zapobyte/typein-ninja/README.md

 ### About the project

-The project is open source and all that is being worked on can be view in [issues](https://github.com/zapobyte/typein-ninja/issues) and [project](https://github.com/zapobyte/typein-ninja/projects).
+The project is open source and all that is being worked on can be view in [issues](https://github.com/zapobyte/typein-ninja/issues).

 If you wish to help please open a [Pull Requset](https://github.com/zapobyte/typein-ninja/pulls) or issue.

 If you like and enjoy this,might consider buying a coffee.
 Would be much appreciated <a href='https://ko-fi.com/Y8Y62AE28' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi5.png?v=2' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>.